-Changes in Committee Membership from 2012-2013 Term
+Changes in Committee Membership from 2014-2015 Term:

-Effective January 1, 2013, General Stultz became a Board member and a member of the Board's Nominating and Corporate Governance committee.
-Effective March 6, 2013, General Stultz became a member of the Board's Audit Committee.
+Effective July 31, 2014, John C. Harvey became a Board member and a member of the Board's Nominating and Corporate Governance Committee.

 Audit Committee

 The primary purpose of the Audit Committee is to oversee our accounting and financial reporting processes and the audits of our financial statements.
 The Audit Committee is directly responsible for, among other things, the appointment, compensation, retention and oversight of our independent registered public accounting firm.
 The Audit Committee also reviews our guidelines and policies with respect to risk assessment and risk management, specifically our risk exposures in the areas of independent audit, financial reporting, internal controls and disclosure controls, and internal audit, and evaluating the action management has taken to identify, monitor and control such exposures.